Skip to content

 Vocational qualification in education and guidance consists of three areas of competence: early childhood education and family activities (qualification title: children’s instructor), youth and community guidance (qualification title: youth and community instructor), and communication and sign language guidance (qualification title communication and sign language instructor).
 The children’s instructors and communication and sign language instructors are qualified to work as child carers in early childhood education and care.

-A children’s instructor works in early childhood education and preschool teaching, for example in daycares and open early childhood education and care.
+A children’s instructor works in early childhood education and preschool teaching, for example in daycare and open early childhood education and care.
 A children’s instructor can also work with school children and with families.
 Pedagogical work is collaborative between the municipality, parishes and non-profit organizations, with the aim of promoting the child’s balanced growth, development and learning.

 Work of a youth and community instructor involves instructing, teaching, and supporting with a focus on increasing participation, equality, and civic engagement.